Happy holidays! Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 If you have insight into something your nanny would really love, that would be an awesome gift to show how much you appreciate them!

 Many nannies also love things like pedicures.
-I know a lot of nannies talk about car detailing as the most popular yet ungifted item, that they would really really appreciate especially if the nanny is doing a lot of driving around with your kids in the car.
-My kids are incredibly messy in my car, I know I could probably stand to get my car detailed a little bit more.
-So this is definitely a gift that’s not on many families’ radars that nannies always appreciate.
-Car detailing, trust me on this one!
+A lot of nannies talk about car detailing as the most popular yet ungifted item, that they would really really appreciate especially if the nanny is doing a lot of driving around with your kids in the car.
+Kids can be incredibly messy in the car, so this is definitely a gift that’s not on many families’ radars that nannies always appreciate.
+Car detailing, trust us on this one!

 Many nannies also appreciate small crafted gifts made by their nanny family or the nanny kids.

-You can do some fantastic things if you take a picture of your artwork, you can go on many many websites I know, Shutterfly is one of them, and you can actually get that artwork printed onto a mug.
-So something that’s personalized, the child gets to play a role in crafting maybe it’s an art project that the nanny and the child did together and you’re putting it on something like a mug.
+You can do some fantastic things if you take a picture of your artwork.
+On many websites, such as Shutterfly, you can actually get that artwork printed onto a mug.
+So something that’s personalized, the child gets to play a role in crafting, maybe it’s an art project that the nanny and the child did together and you’re putting it on something like a mug.

 Small gifts like that are a great addition to a holiday bonus to help personalize things a little bit and to include your child in the gift-giving process.

-Alright, everyone, that’s it for today.
-Those are my top tips for making sure your nanny is included with your holiday traditions and celebrations.
+Those are our top tips for making sure your nanny is included with your holiday traditions and celebrations.

-On behalf of Nanny Parent Connection, I want to extend my warmest holiday wishes to you and your loved ones, I wish you a safe, happy and healthy holiday season and New Year.
+On behalf of Nanny Parent Connection, we want to extend our warmest holiday wishes to you and your loved ones.
+We wish you a safe, happy and healthy holiday season and New Year.

 5 1 vote